Covid: Cases hit new high and pharmacies urge test supply boost

 1. Record daily case rises reported in England, France and the US

-Coronavirus cases reached a new high in England. with a further 117,093 infections reported on Tuesday as the Omicron variant continues to spread.
+Coronavirus cases reached a new high in England with a further 117,093 infections reported on Tuesday as the Omicron variant continues to spread.
 The US and France have reported their highest daily rises in new Covid cases since the pandemic began.
-More than 440,000 new infections were recorded in the US on Monday while France saw Europe's highest ever number of new daily cases on Tuesday, with 179,807 infections,
+More than 440,000 new infections were recorded in the US on Monday while France saw Europe's highest ever number of new daily cases on Tuesday, with 179,807 infections.

 2. Pharmacies urge action on lateral flow test supplies

 Pharmacists are urging the government to ensure they have enough coronavirus lateral flow tests after demand soared due to restrictions to slow the spread of Omicron.
-Leyla Hannbeck, chief executive of the Association of Independent Multiple Pharmacies told BBC Radio 4's Today programme people were going into stores asking for rapid tests every five minutes but do not always get them as supply is "patchy".
+Leyla Hannbeck, chief executive of the Association of Independent Multiple Pharmacies told BBC Radio 4's Today programme that every five minutes, approximately, somebody goes into a pharmacy asking for a test but do not always get them as supply is "patchy".
 The UK Health Security Agency said it had doubled the number of kits available to 900,000 a day and they can still be ordered for home delivery via the government website.

 3. Huge slump in UK air travel